RaspberryPiFoundation/microbit-curriculum/en-GB/rate-your-mates/index.md

 # Step 1: Pressing buttons together { .activity }

-Let's start your program when the A and B buttons are presed together.
+Let's start your program when the A and B buttons are pressed together.

 ## Activity Checklist { .check }